 The truth is I know when someone is into me.
 You just know.
 You feel it.
-You know because it makes you feel into you.
+You know because it causes you to feel into you.

 Yet it so often happens that the people who bring out all those insatiable little insecurities in me are often the ones I find beating myself up over trying to gain their validation.

-How counterintuitive- but it happens.
+How counterintuitive.
 It’s like I’m having a bad day, but instead of dealing with the emotions of whatever is internally going on, I give the power to external ways of making it feel better.

 And I’ll be damned if it didn’t feel good when Manbunn-ed Enigma texted me to tell me they’d been ”thinking of me.”